xtaran/ratpoison-desktop/README.md

 even less sense.

-So I’ve chosen [ratpoison](http://www.nongnu.org/ratpoison/) for the EeePC (and still use it on that box) since it makes windows fullscreen by default and the keybindings are nearly identical to [GNU Screen](https://www.gnu.org/software/screen/) and therefore easy to learn respectively I didn’t have to learn anything to use it.
+So I’ve chosen [ratpoison](http://www.nongnu.org/ratpoison/) for the EeePC (and would still use it on that box) since it makes windows fullscreen by default and the keybindings are nearly identical to [GNU Screen](https://www.gnu.org/software/screen/) and therefore easy to learn respectively I didn’t have to learn anything to use it.